zsxkib/diffusion-pipe/README.md

 - Easily add support for new models by implementing a single subclass

 ## Recent changes
+- 2025-02-08
+  - Support fp8 transformer for Flux LoRAs.
+You can now train LoRAs with a single 24GB GPU.
+  - Add tentative support for Cosmos.
+Cosmos doesn't fine tune well compared to HunyuanVideo, and will likely not be actively supported going forward.
 - 2025-01-20
   - Properly support training Flex.1-alpha.
   - Make sure to set ```bypass_guidance_embedding=true``` in the model config.
 You can look at the example config file.